 Central Rome is perfect for exploring on foot, with sites of interest often clustered together.
 Much of the inner core is traffic-free, so you will need to walk whether you like it or not.
 Tip: Plan ahead and wear sturdy, comfortable walking shoes.
-In the most tourist-trod parts of the city walking is uncomfortable because of the crowds, uneven cobblestones, heavy traffic, and narrow (if any) sidewalks.
-The hectic crush of urban Rome is considerably less during August, when many Romans leave town for vacation (and many restaurants and businesses close).
+In the most tourist-trod parts of the city, walking can be challenging due to crowds, uneven cobblestones, heavy traffic, and narrow (if any) sidewalks.

-By Subway—The Metropolitana, or Metro for short ([tel] 06-454640100), is the fastest means of transportation, operating 5:30am to 11:30pm Sunday to Thursday, and until 1:30am on Friday and Saturday.
+By Subway—The Metropolitana (Metro) (tel.
+06-454640100) operates daily from 5:30am to 11:30pm (until 12:30am on Sat).
 A big red m indicates the entrance to the subway.
-If your destination is close to a Metro stop, take it as it will be much faster than the bus.
-There are currently two lines: Line A (orange) runs southeast to northwest via Termini, Barberini, Spagna, and several stations in Prati near the Vatican; and Line B (blue) runs north to south via Termini and stops in Ancient Rome.
-A third line, Line C (green), is currently under construction and should be completed by 2021, running from Monte Compatri in the southeast to Clodio/Mazzini (just beyond the Ottaviano stop on Line A).
+If your destination is close to a Metro stop, hop on, as your journey will be much faster than by taking surface transportation.
+There are currently three lines: Line A (orange) runs southeast to northwest via Termini, Barberini, Spagna, and several stations in Prati near the Vatican; Line B (blue) runs north to south via Termini and stops in Ancient Rome; and a third, Line C (green), which is currently under construction and should be completed by 2022, will ultimately run from Monte Compatri in the southeast to Clodio/Mazzini (just beyond the Ottaviano stop on Line A).
 The long-delayed portion from Piazza Lodi to San Giovanni opened in May 2018.

 Tickets are 1.50€ and are available from tabacchi (tobacco shops), many newsstands, and vending machines at all stations.
-Booklets of tickets are available at tabacchi, newsstands, and in some terminals.
+Booklets of tickets are available at newsstands, tabacchi and in some terminals.
 You can also buy a pass on either a daily or a weekly basis (see “By Bus & Tram,” below).
 To open the subway barrier, insert your ticket.
 If you have a Roma Pass, touch it against the yellow dot and the gates will open.
 See the Metro map on the pull-out map in this guide.

 Buses and trams stop at areas marked fermata.
-At most of these, a yellow or white sign will display the numbers of the buses that stop there and a list of all the stops along each bus’s route in order so you can easily search out your destination.
+Signs will display the numbers of the buses that stop there and a list of all the stops along each bus’s route, making it easier to scope out your destination.
 Digital displays at most stops show how soon the next bus or tram will arrive.
 Generally, buses run daily from 5am to midnight.
-After that and until dawn, you can ride on special night buses (they have an n in front of their bus number), which run only on main routes.
+From midnight until dawn, you can ride on special night buses (look for the “n” in front of the bus number), which run only on main routes.
 It’s best to take a taxi in the wee hours—if you can find one.
 Call for one (see “By Taxi,” below) in a pinch.
-Bus information booths at Piazza dei Cinquecento, in front of Stazione Termini, offers advice on routes.
+Bus information booths at Piazza dei Cinquecento, in front of Stazione Termini, offer advice on routes.

 Rome’s Key Bus Routes

-Although routes change, a few old reliable bus routes have remained valid for years in Rome:
+Although routes may change, a few reliable bus routes have remained valid for years in Rome:

-By Car—All roads might lead to Rome, but you don’t want to drive once you get here.
-Because the reception desks of most Roman hotels have at least one English-speaking person, call ahead to find out the best route into Rome from wherever you are starting out.
-You will want to get rid of your rental car as soon as possible, or park in a garage and leave it there until you depart Rome.
+By Car—All roads might lead to Rome, but you probably won’t want to drive once you get here.
+If you do drive into the city, call or email ahead to your hotel to find out the best route into Rome from wherever you are starting out.
+You will want to get rid of your rental car as soon as possible, or park it in a garage and leave it there until you depart Rome.